javascript-tutorial/en.javascript.info/1-js/09-classes/02-class/article.md

 In Javascript, a class is a kind of a function.

-The definition `class User {...}` create such function and puts the methods into `User.prototype`.
+The definition `class User {...}` creates a function under the same name and puts the methods into `User.prototype`.
 So the structure is similar.

-Here's the code to dig into the class and see that:
+This is demonstrated in the following code, which you can run yourself:

 ```js run
 class User {